 If the Director of Studies feels that subsequent to this meeting there is still no improvement and that the situation has become serious, the student may be referred to the Academic Committee.
 This committee is composed of the Master, the Senior Tutor, the student’s Director of Studies and one other Tutor or senior member of the College Council.
 Gowns are worn for the meeting.
 The formality of the occasion is designed to reflect the College’s view of the severity of the situation.
 However, the purpose of such a hearing is not punitive.
 The student shall have the right to be accompanied by their Tutor or another senior member of the College who is not a member of the Academic Committee.
 The Committee attempts to establish the causes of the student’s unsatisfactory progress and to identify ways in which the situation might be retrieved in time for the exams.
 The Committee may set specific actions which the student is required to take, or specify academic tests or tasks which need to be passed.
 The outcome, including the terms agreed at the meeting, will be communicated in writing to the student and will constitute an agreement by which the student will be expected to abide.
-It may be decided that there should be regular review meetings with the student in order to monitor and support the agreement.
-If so, the student must provide their continued cooperation in this respect.
+It may be decided that there shall be regular review meetings with the student in order to monitor and support the agreement.
+If so, the student must provide their continued cooperation.
 Such review meetings may continue for part or all of their remaining time at College.
-There should be a written record of the terms of the agreement and a copy must be given to the student.

 It may be that there are personal circumstances or emotional difficulties preventing a student from working to their full potential.
 Where such circumstances are identified they will be taken into account in any of the above procedures.
 In such cases the emphasis will be on supporting the student to enable them to work effectively, and it may be decided these formal procedures are not appropriate.